 Distance: 2.4 miles/3.8 km

 Grid reference SK 17413 68798

 Go over another stone stile and another on to a track.
 Turn left here and walk down until you reach a footpath on your right, signposted Public Footpath with a wooden pole.

 Walk down here, though a gap in the wall then down to a small gate in the corner.
 Walk along then over three stone steps over a wall in a field.
-Follow the wooden signposts down to a gate in the far left corner leading into the woods.
+Follow the wooden signposts across the fields until you reach a wall leading into the woods, the gate is on the left (photo below) heading into the woods.

 Once in the woods follow the path down towards the River Wye.
 As you reach the footpath running along the lower route, turn right and then follow this alongside the river.

 (This is the point where you’d join the route if you parked at White Lodge car park.)